 Are you prepared to cater to the 15 million Americans affected by food allergies?

-Operators need to understand the precautions needed to serve guests with allergies, National Food Safety Month this year will focus on the importance of food-allergen awareness.
+Operators need to understand the precautions needed to serve guests with allergies, National Food Safety Month 2013 focused on the importance of food-allergen awareness.

 Each year, about 200,000 Americans visit emergency rooms because of food allergies, 2,000 are admitted to hospitals, and 150 die.
 To prevent allergic reactions in your restaurant, here are three tactics to consider: